coder/terraform-provider-coder/docs/data-sources/external_auth.md

 - `id` (String) The ID of a configured external auth provider set up in your Coder deployment.

+### Optional

+- `optional` (Boolean) Connecting to the external auth provider is not required, and can be skipped by users.

 ### Read-Only

 - `access_token` (String) The access token returned by the external auth provider.
 This can be used to pre-authenticate command-line tools.